 - (A) Yes, because the defendant's offer was a statement of a party-opponent. - (B) Yes, as a matter observed and reported by the investigator pursuant to a duty imposed by law. - (C) No, because the defendant made the offer in a negotiation for settlement of a criminal investigation. - (D) No, because it is hearsay not within any exception. - 17.
-A man owned two adjoining vacant lots, Lot 1 and Lot 2.
-Two years ago, the man borrowed \$20,000 from a friend and gave the friend a \$20,000 note, due in two years with interest-only payments in the interim, secured by a mortgage on both lots.
-The mortgage was promptly recorded.
+A condominium development consists of two buildings, one with balconies attached to each unit, and one with no balconies.
+For safety concerns, the condominium association amended the covenants and restrictions to prohibit future sales of balcony units to families with minor children.
+The amendment did not affect families with children already living in balcony units.
+The amendment was promptly recorded.
+The condominium association had a valid covenant providing that all sales had to be approved by the association.